John-Deligiannis/Discord-Bot-Card-Game/README.md

 # Battle-Heroes-V2
-Bot prefix is set to "b"
+Bot prefix is set to "."